 Exit: 315

-The Shenandoah Valley plays a significant role in the history of Virginia, and the Museum of the Shenandoah Valley has over 11,000 artifacts from the region in their permanent collection.
-The museum aims at preserving the cultural identity of life in the Valley through this collection, the Glen Burnie House, which dates back to the 18th century and is bordered by seven acres of gardens, and a series of rotating exhibits.
-The permanent collections include a group of miniature houses that show how the resident’s way of life has changed over the centuries, and individual items from those residents that explore the history of the Shenandoah Valley and its effect on Virginia culture overall.
-Decorative arts are a big part of that, with furniture, paintings, textiles, and ceramic pieces making up a large part of the collection.
+The Shenandoah Valley plays a significant role in the history of Virginia, and the Museum of the Shenandoah Valley has over 11,000 artifacts from the region in its permanent collection, including paintings, textiles, ceramics, and furniture.
+The museum aims at preserving the cultural identity of life in the Valley through its collection and a series of rotating exhibits.
+Don't miss the Glen Burnie House, which dates back to the 18th century and is bordered by seven acres of gardens.

 Dinosaur Land